-Table 2-1.
-Controls and indicators Letter Control or Indicator Function or Indicator А TAP NEUTRAL Selector Provides selection of the neutral overcurrent pickup point in conjunction with the front panel NEUTRAL CAL control. В PHASE - TAP Selector Provides the selection of the overcurrent pickup point in conjunction with the front panel TAP CAL control. С CAL NEUTRAL Control (On Relays with Phase and Neutral Sensing, only) A single turn potentiometer provides adjustment of the neutral overcurrent pickup point between the selected tap setting and the next lower tap setting.
-Not shown TAP RANGE Plate High/Low Plate position indicates the terminal connections (high or low) used to select the current sensing input range.
+Call- Out Control or Indicator Function А TAP NEUTRAL Selector Provides selection of the Neutral Overcurrent Pickup Point in conjunction with the front panel NEUTRAL CAL control. В PHASE-TAP Selector Provides the selection of the Overcurrent Pickup Point in conjunction with the front panel TAP CAL control. С CAL NEUTRAL Control (On Relays with Phase-and- Neutral Sensing Only) A single turn potentiometer provides adjustment of the Neutral Overcurrent Pickup Point between the selected tap setting and the next lower tap setting.
+Not Shown TAP RANGE Plate High/Low Plate position indicates the terminal connections (high or low) used to select the current sensing input range.
 Refer to Table 2-2 for sensing input ranges.
-D TIME DIAL NEUTRAL (if present) Determines the time delay between sensing of the overcurrent condition and the closing of the output relay.
-Refer to Section 1 and Table 2-3 for curve selection information. Е TIMING NEUTRAL (if present) LED illuminates when the neutral pre-set overcurrent pickup point is reached and exceeded.
-F Time Current Characteristic Curve Selector (Z1, Z2 and Z3 Timing Options only) Provides selection of the time current characteristic curves.
-Refer to Section 1 and Table 2-3 for curve selection information.
+D TIME DIAL NEUTRAL (If present) Determines the time delay between sensing of the overcurrent condition and the closing of the output relay.
+Refer to Appendix A and Table A-2 for curve selection information. Е TIMING NEUTRAL (If present) LED illuminates when the neutral pre-set Overcurrent Pickup Point is reached and exceeded.
+F Time Current Characteristic Curve Selector (Z1, Z2, and Z3 Timing Options Only) Provides selection of the time current characteristic curves.
+Refer to Appendix A and Table A-2 for curve selection information.
 Cutaway view shows switch behind the front panel.
-G POWER Indicator LED illuminates to indicate that the relay power supply is functioning. Н Target Reset Lever Manually resets all targets (both element and function type).
-I FUNCTION Targets TIME INST1, INST2 Front panel FUNCTION targets trip when the corresponding output relay is energized by an overcurrent condition.
-J ELEMENT Targets Front panel ELEMENT targets trip when an output relay is energized by an overcurrent condition.
+G POWER Indicator LED illuminates to indicate that the Relay Power Supply is functioning. Н Target Reset Switch Manually resets all targets (both element and function type).
+I FUNCTION Targets - TIME, INST1, INST2 Front panel FUNCTION targets light when the corresponding output relay is energized by an overcurrent condition.
+Refer to Table 2-3 for target installation configurations.
+J ELEMENT Targets Front panel ELEMENT targets light when an output relay is energized by an overcurrent condition.
+Refer to Table 2-3 for target installation configurations. К PUSH-TO-ENERGIZE OUTPUT Pushbutton Actuation of this function is by a thin non-conducting rod (do not use a screwdriver) through a hole in the front panel.
+This allows the Output Relays to be manually energized for testing of the external trip circuit(s).
+ELEMENT Targets, where supplied, are not operated by this control.
+L TIMING Indicator LEDs light when the preset Overcurrent Pickup Point is reached and exceeded. М TIME DIAL Selector Determines the time delay between sensing of the overcurrent condition and the closing of the output relay.
+Refer to Appendix A and Table A-2 for curve selection information.
+N TAP CAL Control A single turn potentiometer provides adjustment of the Phase Overcurrent Pickup Point between the selected tap setting and the next lower tap setting.
+0 INST 1 Control (Options 1-1 and 1-2 Only)† A four-turn potentiometer provides adjustment of the front panel INST 1 trip setting over the range of 1 to 40 times the selected phase time overcurrent pickup (TAP) value.